-- I. The university environment serves and supports the mission of the institution.
-It must be treated with proper care and respect to ensure the health and safety of members of the community. - It is the responsibility of students to take care of school property and to help keep the university clean.
-Students are expected to make themselves aware of, and comply with applicable guidelines regarding the proper use of school facilities, bearing the cost of any damage due to a willful act or negligence. - 2.
-Students who bring vehicles into the campus should observe all campus traffic and parking regulations.
+- H. Students are required to keep their contact and personal information on AISIS (Ateneo Integrated Student Information System) up-to-date.
+Students will be held responsible for instances where they cannot be contacted for this reason. - I. While students are encouraged to participate in off-campus activities, especially those that are cultural and educational in nature, students are expected to conduct themselves properly in such functions and to use the name of the University responsibly.
+Students officially representing the University or any of its recognized or official sectors or units in activities involving external groups must obtain official approval from a person of authority or from the concerned department or office. - J. Students should ensure that persons or outsiders who come into the campus on their behalf conduct themselves appropriately and observe campus rules.
+The student is charged with violating the Code of Conduct if such persons behave inappropriately/fail to observe campus rules, and the student (a) failed to inform such persons of the relevant rules, (b) had knowledge of such persons' actions but failed to take reasonable steps to prevent or stop them, and/or (c) the student consented to, condoned, or participated in the acts of such persons. - K. The University environment serves and supports the mission of the institution.
+It must be treated with proper care and respect to ensure the health and safety of members of the community. - 1.
+It is the responsibility of students to take care of school property and to help keep the University clean.
+Students are expected to make themselves aware of, and comply with, applicable guidelines regarding the proper use of school facilities, bearing the cost of any damage due to a willful act or negligence. - Students who bring vehicles into the campus should observe all campus traffic and parking regulations.
 This includes displaying the pass and ensuring that their vehicles do not contribute to environmental pollution. - 3.
-Smoking is prohibited in the Loyola Schools.2 - 4.
+Smoking is totally banned within any of the University's campuses.
+This refers to the use of tobacco and non-tobacco cigarette products, as well as electronic nicotine and non-nicotine delivery systems. - 4.
 Eating and drinking are strictly prohibited in laboratories, AVRs, and the Rizal Library.
-The same is discouraged in classrooms, but permission for limited drinking/eating may be obtained from the faculty member in charge. - J. Students should bear in mind that any of their off-campus activities should not directly or indirectly tarnish the name of the school, especially in reference to the values and the principles it stands for. - K. All students should observe the Rizal Library regulations which are meant to give all users of the library facilities equal opportunity for study and research.
-Students who violate any library rule will be subjected to disciplinary action. - L. All students share responsibility for the creation and maintenance of a healthy, safe and drug-free campus.
-This includes compliance with policies and measures to protect health and wellbeing, to prevent the spread of infectious disease, and against the use of dangerous drugs. - M. As members of the ADMU community, students share responsibility for the community's well-being, protection and integrity.
+The same is discouraged in classrooms, but permission for limited drinking/eating may be obtained from the faculty member in charge. - L. Students should bear in mind that any of their off-campus activities should not directly or indirectly tarnish the name of the school, especially in reference to the values and the principles it stands for. - M. All students should observe the Rizal Library regulations which are meant to give all users of the library facilities equal opportunity for study and research.
+Students who violate any library rule will be subjected to disciplinary action. - N. All students share responsibility for the creation and maintenance of a healthy, safe, and drug-free campus.
+This includes compliance with policies and measures to protect health and wellbeing, to prevent the spread of infectious disease, and against the use of dangerous drugs. - O. As members of the ADMU community, students share responsibility for the community's well-being, protection, and integrity.
 Students are expected to report to University authorities any event which may compromise the community, and to assist in arriving at the truth of an incident to the extent of one's knowledge and ability.